carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 Since metagenomes are mixtures of sequences that belong to different species, a metagenomic workflow is designed to answer two questions:
 1. What species are represented in the sample?
-2. What do they can do?
+2. What they are capable to do?

 To find which species are present in a niche, we have to do a taxonomic assignation of the obtained sequences.
 To find out the capabilities that these species do, we can look at the genes directly enconded in the metagenome, or the genes associated